 Science Cafe is a monthly science forum where UMass OEB graduate students invite a scientist to talk to members of the public about their research in a less formal setting.
 I was the main videographer of the event, and I worked with Amherst Media Organization to receive formal training in videography.
 The film was then edited and hosted on the local Public Access Channel in Amherst, as well as the Science Cafe YouTube page to spread our reach even further.

 That’s Life [Science] Blog

 A life science outreach blog by an interdisciplinary group of University of Massachusetts students.
-I am the communications committee chairperson, social media staffer, peer editor, and staff writer contributor.
+I was the communications committee chairperson, social media staffer, peer editor, and staff writer contributor.

 Urban Ecology: Nature In and Of the City

 Seminar, Applewood Retirement Home, Amherst, MA (Oct.
 2016).